pythseq/gigadb-website/docs/SETUP.md

 },
 ```

-The ftp-server vagrant box needs users information to be filled in in the development.json file
+The ftp-server vagrant box needs users information to be filled in in the
+development.json file:
 ```
 "user1": "user1",
 "user1_name": "user one",